Emmanuelkimutai/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to create a new global variable script to print the result of the addition of 128 with the value stored in the environment variable script to divide number using a variable
+script to create a new global variable script to print the result of the addition of 128 with the value stored in the environment variable script to divide number using a variable script to print the power of breath by love